neo4jrb/activegraph/docs/UpgradeGuide.rst

 .. code-block:: ruby

-  Neo4j::Transaction.run do |tx|
+  ActiveGraph::Transaction.run do |tx|
     # do stuff
     tx.mark_failed
   end

-Now, you now interact with transactions through ``Neo4j::ActiveBase`` like so:
+Now, you now interact with transactions through ``ActiveGraph::ActiveBase`` like so:

 .. code-block:: ruby

-  Neo4j::ActiveBase.run_transaction do |tx|
+  ActiveGraph::ActiveBase.run_transaction do |tx|
     # do stuff
     tx.mark_failed
   end